 If you are emotionally and financially burdened with a large IRS tax debt, you may feel there is no possible way to resolve your tax debt problems.
 Our tax lawyers can inform you about the relief programs offered by the IRS.
 A tax relief plan may allow a reduction in the amount of tax you have to pay; you may qualify for penalty abatements, a reasonable payment plan, or cancellation of your debt entirely.
 Failure to pay your taxes on time does not automatically disqualify you for tax debt relief.

-Tax debt relief services in Indiana
+Tax relief attorneys and services in Indiana

 - Offer in Compromise – This option allows the taxpayer to apply for a reduction of the amount owed.
 It can entail penalty abatements, interest write-offs and partial reduction in the amount of taxes due.
 It usually requires the taxpayer to pay the adjusted amount due in full at the time of agreement, or to make installment payments over a short period of time.
-In addition, it is difficult to qualify for this program, especially without the expertise of a tax specialist.
+In addition, it is difficult to qualify for this program, especially without the expertise of a tax lawyer.

-- IRS Installment Agreement – Your tax professional can negotiate an affordable monthly payment program for you.
+- IRS Installment Agreement – Your tax relief attorney can negotiate an affordable monthly payment program for you.
 You agree to pay the full amount due in installments that fit your current budget until the debt is paid in full.
 It is imperative you do not default on this agreement or the process starts all over again with increased penalties and interest and less opportunity for tax relief.

 - Partial Payment Installment Agreement – You must be ready to provide complete and accurate financial information for review by the IRS.
 You will also be required to report any equity in assets that can be liquidated or sold to reduce or fully pay the amount of the outstanding liability.
 Also, you must undergo a financial review every two years.
 If your financial condition has improved, the payments could be increased or the agreement could be cancelled.